DFE-Digital/school-placements-alpha-prototype/app/content/how-initial-teacher-training-placements-work.md

 ## Becoming a mentor

-If you're interested in mentoring a trainee teacher, you should speak to your school's [local training provider](https://www.gov.uk/find-postgraduate-teacher-training-courses) or a Teaching School Hub.
-You will train with an ITT provider, and the type of training will depend on who you're training with
+If you’re interested in mentoring a trainee teacher, you should speak to your school’s [local training provider](https://www.gov.uk/find-postgraduate-teacher-training-courses) or a Teaching School Hub.
+You will train with an ITT provider, and the type of training will depend on who you’re training with.

 ## Hosting a trainee teacher at your school

-If your school has an Ofsted rating of Requires Improvement or above and no element of your school is in special measures, you are eligible to host a trainee teacher.
+If your school has an Ofsted rating of ‘Requires Improvement’ or above and no element of your school is in special measures, you are eligible to host a trainee teacher.

 There may be financial support available to schools who are able to take on ITT placements.

-Talk to a [local teacher training provider](https://www.gov.uk/find-postgraduate-teacher-training-courses) or a Teaching School Hub if you're interested in hosting a trainee teacher at your school or in training your teachers to become mentors.
+Talk to a [local teacher training provider](https://www.gov.uk/find-postgraduate-teacher-training-courses) or a Teaching School Hub if you’re interested in hosting a trainee teacher at your school or in training your teachers to become mentors.

-If you'd like to know the training path for trainees in your area, search [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses).
+If you’d like to know the training path for trainees in your area, search [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses).

 There is more information about ITT in the [Initial Teacher Training collection](https://www.gov.uk/education/initial-teacher-training-itt).